 Deuter Speed Lite 23 SL (zippered main compartment)

-The majority of daypacks have a zippered access to the main compartment
+The majority of daypacks have a zippered access to the main compartment | Credit: Brian McCurdy

-All three closure systems are associated with a top-loading pack, which as the name would indicate, opens at the top of the bag.
+All three closure systems are associated with a top-loading pack, which, as the name would indicate, opens at the top of the bag.
 In addition, there are a few packs that are considered panel loaders, such as the REI Co-op Trail 40 and 34-liter Osprey Sirrus.
 With these designs, the main compartment can be zipped open and pulled back like a suitcase, which allows for easy access to contents at both the top and bottom of the bag.
 The downside is extra weight and expense (and not everyone will want such a polarizing feature), but a number of our favorite medium- to large-capacity packs have this design.

 REI Flash 22 drawcord closure

-The REI Co-op Flash 22's drawcord closure
+The REI Co-op Flash 22's drawcord closure | Credit: Brian McCurdy

 Pockets

 Daypacks offer a range of organizational features, from cavernous main compartments to stretch-mesh dump pockets, accessory pockets, hipbelt pockets, and more.
-If you like to have a defined space for and easy access to smaller items, look for a pack with at least one external zip pocket, which is a great spot to store sunglasses, a headlamp, sunscreen, etc. We like to use hipbelt pockets for items we want to access on-the-go, and the external dump pockets (often called “shove-it pockets”) for wet gear like sandals, a swimsuit, or rain shell, or a water bottle or filter.
+If you like to have a defined space and easy access to smaller items, look for a pack with at least one external zip pocket, which is a great spot to store sunglasses, a headlamp, sunscreen, etc. We like to use hipbelt pockets for items we want to access on-the-go, and the external dump pockets (often called “shove-it pockets”) for wet gear like sandals, a swimsuit, rain shell, or a water bottle or filter.
 Keep in mind that minimalist designs omit many organization features—sometimes including the shove-it pocket—so keep an eye out for the number of internal and external pockets if those are important to you.

 Retrieving Garmin inReach Mini 2 from daypack accessory pocket

-We really appreciate having at least one external accessory pocket
+We really appreciate having at least one external accessory pocket | Credit: Brian McCurdy

 Running Vest-Inspired Pockets